fbpx

 • Keep up with preventative care visits, and stay on top of other health conditions; comorbid disorders increase the risk of falling, particularly ones that affect cognition, balance, or muscle strength.

-• Decluttering can be a boon to your physical and mental health while reducing the risk of tripping on things.
+• Declutter your living areas.
+This can be a boon to your physical and mental health while reducing the risk of tripping on things.

 • Reorganize if needed so that commonly used goods are well within easy reach, and make sure heavy or awkward belongings aren’t stored on high shelves where they could fall.

-• Use a cane or walker if you need help walking or feel unsteady at all.
+• Use a cane, walker, or hiking poles if you need help walking or feel unsteady at all.

-• Consider modifying your residence to include things like grab bars in the bathroom/shower, raised toilet seats, or even a step-in bathtub.
+• Consider modifying your residence to include safety accommodations like grab bars in the bathroom/shower, raised toilet seats, or even a step-in bathtub.

 The Bottom Line